 Alcohol withdrawal is as much a mental process as a physical one.
 It’s stressful because of the cravings and discomfort.
 Having someone there with you can help provide distractions and let you talk about how you are feeling.
 They can also help manage any feelings of self-doubt or blame.

-The main goal of any detox program is to stabilize your symptoms before you go to primary addiction treatment.
+The main goal of any detox program is to stabilize your symptoms before going to primary addiction treatment.
 Doctors can provide you with medications to help you stabilize.
 Some common choices would include:

 - Disulfiram – A drug typically provided after completing detox but before you enter the primary care treatment.
 It serves as a deterrent from using alcohol.
 If you do take a drink, you will experience unpleasant side effects such as a headache and vomiting.